lumimim/NeuPRINT/README.md

 ## Run Experiments

-Multiple data split and evaluation mode you can test with this repo with modification on the main.py file:
+Multiple data split and evaluation modes you can test with this repo with modification on the main.py file:

 1. **Single animal**: In our paper where we reported on Table 1 from a **single animal** (SB25) with train/val/test neuron split.
 Please check our description “We first evaluate our approach on one animal (SB025) across 6 sessions.
 The recordings from this animal include 2481 neurons in total.
 2. **Multi-animal**: Table 2 refers to **multi-animal** setting, where all mice are included during the training, with some neurons are heldout for evaluations.
 Please check the description "We then extend our analysis on functional recordings from 4 mice (SB025, SB026, SB028, SB030) across 17 sessions."
 "We introduce a downstream classification task to predict the subclass label with supervised learning, where the neurons with subclass labels from all sessions are randomly split into train, validation and test neurons with a proportion of 80% : 10% : 10%."